-A warm and friendly welcome to you from The Clarke family and our two lively dogs!
+A warm and friendly welcome to you from The Clarke family!

 We have been lucky enough to own this beautiful historic house and grounds since 1979.
 We are immensely passionate about The Cleve and its wonderful history, and we hope that all of you enjoy your time with us as much as we will enjoy hosting you.

 The Fox Family

 (who we think looks a little like Mr Ray Clarke, owner since 1979!)

 So let us tell you a little more about The Cleve and its fascinating history...

 This rather splendid fox represents the enormous historical significance of The Cleve to the town of Wellington.

 The Cleve was designed and built in 1864 by Alfred Waterhouse, a distinguished Victorian architect famous for designing The Natural History Museum.

 Alfred designed the building for the Fox family, who owned a large local woollen mill business in Wellington (which remains open today - they produce the most fabulous tweed fabrics).
 Those who are observant will notice that the original Cleve building is shaped in the letter F (for Fox).